emtneutrino/races/README.md

 Type `/races edit` until you see the message 'Editing started' to start editing waypoints.
 Once you are finished, type `/races edit` until you see the message 'Editing stopped' to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.

-There will be five types of waypoints on the map.
-A yellow checkered flag is a combined start/finish waypoint.
-A green checkered flag is the start waypoint.
-A white checkered flag is the finish waypoint.
-A blue numbered circle is a waypoint along the race route.
-A green circled star is a registration point.
+There are five types of waypoints.
+Each waypoint will have a blip on the map and, when editing, a corresponding checkpoint in the world.
+When you stop editing, all the checkpoints will disappear, but all the blips on the map will remain.
+A combined start/finish waypoint is a yellow checkered flag blip/checkpoint.
+A start waypoint is a green checkered flag blip/checkpoint.
+A finish waypoint is a white checkered flag blip/checkpoint.
+A waypoint that is not a start and/or finish waypoint is a blue numbered blip/checkpoint.
+A registration waypoint is a purple blip/checkpoint which will remain even when editing is stopped.

-Adding a waypoint will always be added as the last waypoint (white checkered flag).
-You cannot put a waypoint between two waypoints.
-You also cannot put a waypoint before another waypoint.
-A yellow cylinder checkpoint will appear in the world where you added the waypoint.

-Clicking an existing waypoint will select it and turn it red.
-Clicking it again will unselect it and change it to its original color.
-If you have a previously selected waypoint colored red, selecting a different waypoint will turn the different waypoint red and unselect your previous waypoint, changing it back to its original color.
-A selected waypoint will have a yellow cylinder checkpoint appear in the world.
-You can fine tune its placement by moving it to your desired location.
+Clicking on the waypoint map is done by moving the crosshairs on the map and pressing 'Left Shift' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a DualShock controller.
+'Clicking' in the world is done by moving to the spot you want to 'click' and pressing 'Left Shift' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a DualShock controller.

+Selecting a waypoint on the map is done by clicking on an existing blip.
+This will turn the blip red.
+The corresponding checkpoint in the world will also turn red.
+Selecting a waypoint in the world is done by 'clicking' on an existing checkpoint.
+This will turn the checkpoint red.
+The corresponding blip on the map will also turn red.

+Adding a waypoint is done by clicking on an empty spot on the waypoint map or by 'clicking' on an empty spot in the world.
+Waypoints will always be added as the last waypoint.
+You cannot make an added waypoint come before an existing waypoint.
+The first added waypoint will be a yellow checkered flag blip/checkpoint.
+Subsequent added waypoints will be a white checkered flag blip/checkpoint.
+Adding a waypoint will add a blip on the map and a corresponding checkpoint in the world.

-You can move an existing waypoint by selecting it, then click on where you want to move it.
+You can move an existing blip on the map by selecting it, then clicking an empty spot where you want to move it.
+This will also move the corresponding checkpoint in the world.
+You can move a checkpoint in the world by selecting it, then 'clicking' on an empty spot where you want to move it.
+This will also move the corresponding blip on the map.

-You can delete a waypoint by selecting it, then press spacebar or the X button on an Xbox controller or the square button on a Dualshock controller.
+You can delete a waypoint by selecting it, then pressing 'Spacebar' on a keyboard, 'X' button on an Xbox controller or 'Square' button on a DualShock controller.

 For multi-lap races, the start and finish waypoint must to be the same.
 Select the finish waypoint first (white checkered flag), then select the start waypoint (green checkered flag).
 The start/finish waypoint will become a yellow checkered flag.

-If you want to separate the start/finish waypoint (yellow checkered flag), add a new waypoint (white checkered flag) or select the start/finish waypoint first (yellow checkered flag), then select the highest numbered waypoint (blue numbered circle).
+You can separate the start/finish waypoint (yellow checkered flag) in one of two ways.
+The first way is by adding a new waypoint.
+The second way is by selecting the start/finish waypoint (yellow checkered flag) first, then selecting the highest numbered blue waypoint.

 If you are editing waypoints from scratch or you have changed any waypoints of a saved race, then register and start a race, the best lap times will not be saved.
 A change to a saved race means adding, deleting, moving, combining start/finish or separating start/finish waypoints.
 Changes can only be undone by reloading the saved race.
 If you are starting from scratch or made any changes, you must save or overwrite the race to allow best lap times to be saved.  **NOTE THAT OVERWRITING A RACE WILL DELETE ITS EXISTING BEST LAP TIMES.**